4.9

 DJ Resume Example

-Spinning grooves, but your resume hits a beat?
-Sync up with this DJ resume example, mixed with Wozber free resume builder.
-Learn how to drop your musical mastery in tune with job criteria, keeping your career as fresh and pumping as the mixes you drop!
+Spinning grooves, but your resume misses the beat?
+Sync up with this DJ resume example, made with Wozber free resume builder.
+Learn how to show off your musical mastery in line with job criteria, keeping your career as fresh and pumping as the mixes you drop!

 Edit Example